peering-manager/peering-manager/docs/models/peering/internetexchange.md

 Inside Peering Manager, you create an Internet exchange to then create one or more peering BGP sessions.
 Only Internet Exchange Peering Sessions can be related to an Internet exchange.
-For each Internet exchange that you create, the following properties are to be provided (some are however optional):
+For each Internet exchange that you create, the following properties can be configured (n.b. some are optional):

-  * `Name`: a human readable name attached to a group.
+  * `Name`: a human-readable name attached to a group.
   * `Slug`: a unique configuration and URL friendly name; most of the time it is automatically generated from the group's name.
-  * `Comments`: some text that can be formatted in Markdown to explain what the Internet Exchange is for or to use for any other purposes.
+  * `Comments`: text to explain what the Internet exchange is for.
+Can use Markdown formatting.
   * `Check BGP Session States`: a value used to know if routers attached to BGP sessions within the group have to check for the state of these sessions.
   * `Import Routing Policies`: a list of routing policies to apply when